 Car seats are a necessary – and expensive part of parenting, and that’s why the Wellness Centre is happy to be working alongside the Child Safety Initiative, which is a partnership between the United Way, the Central Okanagan Foundation, the KGH Foundation and the Paul Docksteader Foundation.
 They’re providing car seats to local partners like the PWC, in limited quantities.
 If you, or anyone you know is in need of one, please call the Wellness Centre at (250) 767-0141.

 The Wellness Centre would like to thank the Peachland Rotary for their generous donation of an automated external defibrillator (AED) which will now be kept on-site.
 Pictured here is Christina MacMaster, PWC Executive Coordinator holding the new device and Peggy Southin, past President of the Rotary Club of Peachland presenting a cheque for the AED, in the amount of $1,800.

-It’s been a bright and sunny spot over the past couple months and now, the community garden at the Peachland Wellness Centre is in full bloom.
+It’s been a bright and sunny spot over the past couple months and this summer, the community garden at the Peachland Wellness Centre was in full bloom.

 “It’s beautiful back there, and it just shows how the world carries on,” she says.

 “We’re all living in these uncertain times and not knowing from day to day what’s going to be happening at work or otherwise and then you see what’s growing in the garden.
 It’s beautiful.”